-Survey unveils challenges faced by professionals working alongside special needs children
+Survey reveals challenges faced by professionals working with special needs children

-SINGAPORE - The challenges of working with young children requiring special needs can take a heavy toll on health professionals, according to a new survey.
+SINGAPORE - The challenges of working with young children requiring special needs can take a heavy toll on professionals, according to a new survey.

 It found that 51 per cent of those polled felt that burning out quickly was one of the key problems they faced.

-It also noted that 44 per cent of Early Intervention professionals as they are called said salaries and benefits were unattractive while 34 per cent pointed to a shortage of manpower.
+It also noted that 44 per cent of Early Intervention professionals, as they are called, said salaries and benefits were unattractive while 34 per cent pointed to a shortage of manpower.

 The survey, which was commissioned by the Lien Foundation and released on Tuesday (April 24), had two aims.